The Most Memorable Rap Beefs In Hip-Hop History

 Photo: Getty Images Jeff Kravitz/FilmMagic Photo: Getty Images Jeff Kravitz/FilmMagic

 These two still haven’t reconciled after beefing for nearly 24 years.
 I’m honestly not sure where this beef started, and I’m sure they don’t either.
 All we know for a fact is that these two MCs don’t like each other.
-The two have been trading diss tracks since 50 Cent’s 1999 song, “Life’s on the Line,” which was eventually included on his debut album, Get Rich or Die Tryin’.
+They have been trading diss tracks since 50 Cent’s 1999 song, “Life’s on the Line,” which was eventually included on his debut album, Get Rich or Die Tryin’.
 The story is that 50 was mad he wasn’t included in the music video for the song, “Murda 4 Life.”

 The beef has gotten so petty that 50 Cent once bought 200 front-row tickets to a Ja Rule show just so the venue would look empty.